expln/metamath-lamp-docs/bookmark_steps.md

 to switch between showing bookmarked steps only and showing all steps.

 Hypothesis steps and the goal step will always be displayed as if they were permanently bookmarked.

+Bookmarked steps will not be deleted by the [Delete unrelated steps](delete_unrelated_steps.md) feature.